danromuald/vest-demo/LOCAL_SETUP.md

 ### No Authentication Required

 In local development, the app runs without real authentication.
+You are automatically signed in as:
+- **Name**: Dan Mbanga
+- **Email**: dan@example.io
+- **Role**: Analyst (can be changed via user menu)

 You can:
-- Click "Enter Demo" to instantly access the platform
+- Access the platform immediately without login
 - Switch between roles (Analyst, PM, Compliance, Admin) using the user menu
 - Test all features without credential requirements
+- No PII (Personally Identifiable Information) is exposed

 ### Hot Reload